 NOTE: Summer Program in Trieste are NOT a part of the Exchange Agreement.
 Those are stand a lone programs and a majority of those program are conducted by the the Department of Business.
 Students MUST indicate which course they will be attending from the below, on their personal essays in the application:

-You may only see the option for one course or another, that is fine, please make sure to correctly indicate which course you are applying for in your Personal Essay notes.
+NOTE: You may only see the option for one course or another, that is fine, please make sure to correctly indicate which course you are applying for in your Personal Essay statement.

 If you have any questions please email email@example.com.

 Students participating in the exchange will pay tuition and fees to UNC, at their current tuition rate.
 They will pay all other expenses, such as housing, to the host university.
 The budget given in US dollars is an estimate and is subject to change dependent on exchange rates.
 Tuition and fees estimates below are based on in-state residency rates with COF.
 Students will be billed at their current tuition rate.